behrouzT/Audit---Attack-vectors/attack-vectors/Access_Control.md

 To address this issue, the SWC Registry recommends that developers take steps to ensure proper signature verification in their smart contracts.
 This can include implementing multi-factor authentication mechanisms, such as requiring users to enter a password or use a hardware device to sign transactions.
 Additionally, developers should be sure to follow established best practices and standards for implementing signature verification in their smart contracts.

 Overall, the lack of proper signature verification in smart contracts is a serious security issue that needs to be addressed.
-By following established best practices and taking steps to implement multi-factor authentication mechanisms, developers can help to ensure the security and integrity of their smart
+By following established best practices and taking steps to implement multi-factor authentication mechanisms, developers can help to ensure the security and integrity of their smart contracts.

 - [SWC Registry: Lack of Proper Signature Verification](https://swcregistry.io/docs/SWC-122)